 As in our garden, so, too, in our marriages.

 Not all weeds are ugly.
 In fact, sometimes they make an attractive addition to the plant life.
 But we cannot be seduced by their attraction.
 They must come out or we will regret it.
 Neglect will find our gardens overgrown in no time at all, and in need of a major work project, usually involving outside help.

 There are obviously many weeds that can threaten a marriage garden.
 Here are three of the most common.

 Weed #1: Taking each other for granted

 I was the guest of a family in Australia, and we had just finished our meal.
 In the absence of a dishwasher (a mechanical one, that is), I volunteered to help with the task.
-In declining my offer, the young wife assured me that it would be taken care of by her husband, Lionel.
-Then she turned and said, “Oh, Lionel loves doing the dishes, don’t you, Lionel?”
+In declining my offer, the young wife assured me, “Oh, Lionel loves doing the dishes, don’t you, Lionel?”

 Neither she nor I was prepared for Lionel’s response and the underlying sense of bitterness that accompanied it: “No, I don’t enjoy doing the dishes.”
 He then made clear that the reason he had been doing the dishes ever since they had been married (some 12 years) was because of his frustration with the way his wife cleaned the house.